 It is a prevailing situation, and sometimes it takes about a few hours to finish the command depends on the memory space of the disk and drive.
 Please wait patiently, but if it stuck for about 10 hours or more, you could try to restart the command again.

 Please note that your drive or disk is in bad condition as it takes more than 10 hours to run the command, so it is best to backup your data in the partition by using data recovery software.

 Any damage will happen if you accidentally stop CHKDSK command?

 It is impossible to stop the chkdsk when you start the process, and it is not safe to stop or force stop the process when it is still scanning the drive or disk.
 This action may cause your file system to corrupt and data loss.
 Please be very careful not to do any unnecessary actions when the CHKDSK command is ongoing.

-How to stop the CHKDSK command safely on Windows 10?
+How to stop CHKDSK on Startup on Windows 10?

 Step 1: Tap Ctrl + Shift + ESC on your keyboard together to launch Task Manager.

 Step 2: Look for the CHKDSK process in the task manager window.
 Then, right-click it and choose Details to check for PID of the CHKDSK task process.

 Step 3: Press Wins + R and type in cmd.
 Then, press Ctrl + Shift + Enter to launch the command prompt.

 Step 4: Type in the command: taskkill /F PID PID number in the window and tap Enter.